Breast reduction, also known as reduction mammoplasty, is a surgical procedure that helps accomplish the following objectives:

-- Reduces breast volume
+- Reduction in breast volume

-- Improves breast shape
+- Helps to improve breast shape

-- Repositions the nipple/areola
+- Can reposition the nipple/areola

 Who Should Consider a Breast Reduction?